 The Executive Secretary shall promptly ascertain and transmit the decision to all Members of the Commission.
 The date of that transmittal shall be the “date of notification” for the purposes of Article 17 of the Convention.

+Intersessional Working Groups

+Rules of Procedure on the Intersessional Working Groups are provided in Annex 1 to these Rules.

 REGULATION 8